 The Customer Acquisition Cost (CAC) is the total cost of acquiring a new customer.
-While it’s commonly used interchangeably with the Cost Per Acquisition (CPA) metric they are not actually the same – CAC is measuring the cost of acquiring a customer, while the CPA is measuring the cost of an acquisition, which could simply be a lead or a free trial signup.
+It’s commonly used interchangeably with Cost Per Acquisition (CPA), but they are not the same – CAC is measuring the cost of acquiring a customer, while the CPA is measuring the cost of an acquisition, which could simply be a lead or a free trial signup.

-It’s important to note that there is more than one way that people commonly calculate CAC.
-We calculate Blended CAC by dividing the total costs involved to acquire the customer (such as marketing expenses, employee salaries etc) by the number of new customers acquired in a given period.
-This provides us with a CAC metric that includes customers what we’ve acquired through organic channels.
+There is more than one way people commonly calculate CAC.
+We calculate Blended CAC by dividing the total costs involved to acquire the customer (marketing expenses, employee salaries etc) by the number of new customers acquired in a given period.
+This gives us a CAC metric that includes customers that were acquired through organic channels.

 We calculate Paid CAC by dividing the total costs to acquire our customers by the number of customers acquired through paid channels.
-This is arguably the more useful metric as it allows us to see whether our paid channels are profitable, and if so, whether we can start scaling up our use of these paid channels for an effective paid acquisition growth loop.
+This is arguably the more useful metric as it allows us to see whether our paid channels are profitable, and if we can start scaling up the paid channels for an effective paid acquisition growth loop.

-Additionally, we can go further and break down these costs by our individual marketing channels to measure the performance on a channel by channel basis.
+We can go also further and break down these costs by our individual marketing channels to measure the performance on a channel by channel basis.

 To find your CAC you need to calculate the total cost of your sales and marketing expenses relating to new customer acquisition.
 Some examples of common costs relating to sales and marketing:

 - Cost of any marketing or sales software, tools etc used with new customer acquisition